porisius/FicsitRemoteMonitoring/CONTRIBUTING.md

 - Setup the modding environment as described above.
 - Download or Clone the Ficsit Remote Monitoring Dev branch to your FactoryGame.uproject's Mods folder
 - Download or Clone the ArduinoKit to your FactoryGame.uproject's Mods folder.
-This is required for packing/testing the mod.
+  - This is required for packing/testing the mod, due to handling potential Serial/RS232 Device Communication.
 - Continue from [here](https://docs.ficsit.app/satisfactory-modding/latest/Development/BeginnersGuide/project_setup.html#_generate_visual_studio_files) to compile the project for opening in Unreal Engine Editor.

 ### Improving The Documentation